|

 Read carefully the statement

-Identify the solving method
+Identify the resolution method

 Implement a strategy

-Check the obtained solution
+Verify the solution obtained

 Practical applications of mathematics